GSto/digital-garden/notes/learn in public.md

 Working out in the open helps you connect with like-minded people.
 Imagine it as working with the garage doors up.

-Working in public helps you build more capital, in the form of social and reputational capital.
+Working in public helps you build more capital, in the form of social capital.
 As Patrick MacKenzie puts it:

 * Work on things you can show.
 * Work where people can see you.
 * Work on things you can keep.

+This [[digital garden]] is an example of the practice.
+By putting my notes out into the world I'm forced to refine them into something that's useful not just for me, further helping me refine these thoughts.

 ## Further Reading